 Ganjīneh: “treasure-house.”
 The space that contains and protects the treasure, applied to the heart, the beloved’s inner world.

+VII.
 Night, Darkness and Fire Symbols

-Among the most persistent symbolic images of Persian lyric poetry is that of the candle (sham’) and the moth (parvaneh).
-Their relationship encapsulates one of the tradition’s deepest intuitions: that beauty and destruction are the same thing, and that the lover advances toward the flame in full knowledge of what it is.
-The candle occupies two registers.
-At the bazm and mahfel it burns at the centre of the assembly, the source around which the gathering organizes itself.
-Alone, it burns through the night while the lover keeps vigil, its wax melting like tears, its flame bowing like a head in grief.
-It is spent by morning.
-The moth circles in full knowledge of what the flame will do.
-To be parvaneh-sefat, moth-natured, is to have passed beyond the hope of self-preservation entirely.
-It reaches the flame and is extinguished at the moment of contact.
+To this nocturnal world belongs one of the most persistent of all Persian images, the candle (sham’) and the moth (parvāneh), whose relation holds one of the tradition’s deepest intuitions: that beauty and destruction are one thing, and that the lover advances toward the flame knowing fully what it is.
+The candle serves in two registers.
+At the bazm and mahfel it burns at the centre of the assembly, the source about which the gathering arranges itself; alone, it burns through the night while the lover keeps vigil, its wax melting like tears, and is spent by morning.
+The moth circles in full knowledge of what the flame will do — to be parvāneh-sefat, moth-natured, is to have passed beyond all hope of self-preservation — and reaches it, and is extinguished at the touch.

+IX.
 The Bazaar

-The bazaar (bāzār) appears in Persian lyric poetry as a setting of transaction, display and the public circulation of beauty.
-The beloved’s face is set out like goods on display, and the lover is the buyer (kharidār) who has nothing adequate to offer in exchange.
-Beauty here has a price that love can never meet.
+The bazaar (bāzār) appears in Persian lyric poetry as a place of transaction and display, where beauty circulates publicly.
+The beloved is set out like goods upon the stall, and the lover comes as buyer (kharidār) with nothing adequate to offer in exchange; for beauty here carries a price that love can never meet.
+Love itself may be figured as a disordered bazaar (bāzār-e āshofteh), a market in tumult where no transaction ever closes.

-Names for the beloved:
+X. Names for the beloved:

 Delbar: “heart-stealer.”
 One of the most common designations for the beloved in Persian lyric poetry, carrying the sense of one whose beauty takes the heart without asking.